 It depends on your goals.
 Maybe you want shares.
-Or link clicks to your website.
+Or The link click metric measures all clicks on links that drive users to properties on and off of Facebook. to your website.
 Or video plays.
 Or something else.

 If you select to manually set your Conversion Specs, you have full control over this.
 Here are examples of actions you can optimize for within a Page post if you do it manually:

 - Photo Views